12-Step Programs: 12 Steps to Recovery from Addiction

 The 12 Steps with Other Treatments

-Many treatment centers, including AAC, offer 12-Step facilitation therapy as part of the interventions utilized in the treatment for addiction.
-This 12-Step facilitation therapy is an active engagement strategy designed to increase the likelihood that the individuals participating in it during formal treatment continue in aftercare to help sustain recovery.5
+Many treatment centers, including AAC, incorporate 12-Step facilitation therapy alongside other evidence-based approaches in addiction treatment.
+As an active engagement strategy, 12-Step facilitation therapy is designed to increase the likelihood that individuals participating in it during formal treatment continue in aftercare to help sustain recovery.5

 Alternatives to the 12-Step Model

-Some of the programs based on this active control model include groups like SMART Recovery.
+Programs based on this active control model include groups like SMART Recovery.
 SMART Recovery and similar groups use a peer-sharing model but don’t rely on the idea of surrender.
-Instead, these groups promote empowerment of the individual to exercise control over the treatment of and recovery from addiction.
+Instead, they promote empowerment of the individual to exercise control over the treatment of and recovery from addiction.

 Getting Help for Alcohol Addiction